 - Management analyst, $64,220

 - Operations-research analyst, $99,054

 Mentoring and career preparation

 Throughout your college career, your advisor will be your advocate.
 Your advisor will help you determine your ongoing course of study and evaluate your academic progress and options.
 Your advisor will also push you to engage with the resources of the Berry Career Institute.
 There you can receive personalized career guidance as well as find internships and job shadowing opportunities.
 The institute will also help you prepare for graduate school placement exams, interviews, and networking opportunities with alumni in your chosen field.

 Because of the distinctive block calendar, you have the opportunity to experience aspects of economic and business life that are outside the reach of most undergraduates.
 Textbooks come alive when you meet the people, visit the places, and directly observe the processes being studied.
 In addition to venturing off-campus for your studies, you'll get to meet business leaders, best-selling authors, and scholars in on-campus classes.

-Block-long, off-campus study opportunities are offered in Argentina, Chicago, Shanghai, Dallas, and more.
+Block-long, off-campus study opportunities are offered in Argentina, Chicago, Shanghai, and Dallas.